xavidelamo/mgci-docs/docs/source/sepal.rst

 .. image:: https://raw.githubusercontent.com/dfguerrerom/sepal_mgci/master/doc/img/3_questionnaire.PNG
    :align: center
    :width: 600
+   :alt: Vegetation descriptor questionnaire

 If you have selected 'No'
 :::::::::::::::::::::::::

 SEPAL-MGCI :sub:`beta` will use the ESA-CCI Land Cover dataset and you just have to select in the dropdown menu the year for which you want to compute the analysis (“select band/property”).
-Once you have selected the year, click on ‘display on map” to create an IPCC land cover class.
+Once you have selected the year, click on :guilabel:`display on map` to create an IPCC land cover class.

 .. image:: https://raw.githubusercontent.com/dfguerrerom/sepal_mgci/master/doc/img/3_default.PNG
    :align: center
    :width: 600
+   :alt: Default classification

 If you have selected 'Yes'
 ::::::::::::::::::::::::::